illiusdope/resume/resume.md

 * Provided direct technical support to clients and worked closely with internal teams to resolve issues quickly.
 * Planned and executed migrations from colocation data centres to AWS and CenturyLink Cloud, ensuring smooth transitions with minimal downtime.
 * Implemented automated testing of Ansible and Puppet code.
-* Designed and implemented an automated deployment system for a legacy PHP for which existing tools were not suitable.
+* Designed and implemented an automated deployment system for a legacy PHP application for which existing tools were not suitable.

+### Key Leadership Experience
+* Mentored teams of system administrators across multiple roles.
+* Led infrastructure projects from planning through execution, ensuring that all systems met performance, scalability, and security requirements.
+* Actively participated in hiring processes, interviewing candidates, and onboarding new hires with tailored training programs.

+## Education & Certifications

+* Red Hat Certified System Administrator (RHCSA) (2016)
+* Algonquin College, Ottawa, ON - Computer Programming (2011 - 2013)
+* Sault College, Sault Ste.
+Marie, ON - Business (2007 - 2009)